Amazon Marketplace

 FBA (Fulfillment by Amazon) is Amazon's fulfillment service where Amazon handles storage, shipping, and customer service.
 You send products to Amazon logistics centers, and Amazon manages inventory, processes orders, and ships to customers.
 FBA products are eligible for Prime shipping and display the FBA badge, increasing conversions.

-Open term pageFBM
+Open glossary pageFBM

 Fulfillment by Merchant